 In 2017, the Minneapolis Park Board voted unanimously to recommend changing the lake's name back to Bde Maka Ska and the Hennepin County commissioners agreed.
 In January 2018, the Minnesota Department of Natural Resources (DNR) made Bde Maka Ska the official name in Minnesota.
 To change it at the federal level, the state submitted materials to the U.S. Board on Geographic Names, which approved the change in June 2018.

-Our unisex essential fits like a well-loved favorite, featuring a crew neck, short sleeves and designed with superior Airlume combed and ring-spun cotton that acts as the best blank canvas for printing.
+Our unisex essential fits like a well-loved favorite, featuring a crew neck, short sleeves and designed with superior airlume combed and ring-spun cotton.

 Features: Sideseamed.
 Retail fit.
 Unisex sizing.
 Shoulder taping.